robbinwilson24/javascript-drum-kit/README.md

 ## Credits  <a name="credits"/>
 ####Credits and References:

-- The sound effects utilized in this drum set are sourced from [99sounds.org](https://99sounds.org).
+- The sound effects used in this virtual drum kit are sourced from [99sounds.org](https://99sounds.org).
 - Credit to Wes Bos ([wesbos.com](https://wesbos.com)) for inspiration, assistance in getting the functionality of these virtual drums to work, and providing the starter code used in the finished product.
 - Stage Image: Image by rawpixel.com
 - Drums Image: [https://www.cleanpng.com/png-percussion-pearl-drums-acoustic-guitar-red-drum-5695309/download-png.html](https://www.cleanpng.com/png-percussion-pearl-drums-acoustic-guitar-red-drum-5695309/download-png.html)